Placenta accreta: dark intraplacental T2 bands

 Less reliable signs:

-- focal interruptions or indistinctness of the myometrial wall: it might be subtle with placenta accrete vera, yet with high specificity for placenta increta and percreta)
+- focal interruptions or indistinctness of the myometrial wall: it might be subtle with placenta accreta vera, yet with high specificity for placenta increta and percreta)

 - focal uterine bulging.